plp13/qman/README.md

 Again, this is probably a `mandb` issue.
 Qman uses the `apropos` command to build the array of manual pages that these features use, and `apropos` relies on `mandb` being correctly configured and up-to-date.
-If it isn't, the aforementioned array will be incomplete and/or inaccurate.
+If it isn't, the array will be incomplete and/or inaccurate.

 Check your `man_db.conf` for correctness, and run `mandb` again as described above.
-You may also want build a script that automatically runs `mandb` after software updates, if your O/S distribution doesn't already do it.
+You may also want build a script that automatically runs `mandb` after software updates, if your O/S distribution doesn't already do this.

 > **:question: I'm unable to copy text to the clipboard using the mouse, and/or
 > my mouse behaves erratically**